learnscripture/learnscripture.net/docs/server_setup.rst

    Use Ctrl-a Ctrl-d to detach from screen, ``screen -r -d`` to reattach.

-   This process is currently problematic for some Bible versions for which we are not allowed to have the whole Bible text stored in our DB.
-For these (ESV), the workaround is to copy the analysis files from the previous machine - see below.

-   (May take about a day to complete)

-   ALTERNATIVE STEP 9:

    To avoid doing ``run_suggestions_analyzers``, files from /home/learnscripture/webapps/learnscripture/data on old machine can be copied over.

-   To avoid both ``run_suggestions_analyzers`` and ``setup_bibleverse_suggestions``,
-   dump the wordsuggestions DB on old server, transfer directly to new server using rsync (needs SSH keys adding on old server).
-   This avoids bandwidth problems, and the other problems above.
+   HOWEVER: this process is currently problematic for some Bible versions for which we are not allowed to have the whole Bible text stored in our DB (ESV), and will fail for those.

 10. Use your local /etc/hosts to point learnscripture.net to the new server, and test the new site works as expected.